Why doesn't my epoxy harden?

 4. Wrong temperature

 Epoxy cures best at room temperature.
 If the temperature is too low or too high, the curing process can be slowed down or stopped altogether.
-Refer to the label on the product for the correct temperature.
+Consult the label on the product for the correct temperature.
 Usually this is (15-21°C).

 If the ambient temperature is lower, you can try heating the resin and hardener in a bain-marie before mixing them to speed up the epoxy curing.